Will My NH Home Insurance Get Cancelled If I Have a Trampoline?

 Over the years, we have heard from a few clients that it is none of the insurance company's business if they own a trampoline or not.
 This is not entirely true because if that homeowner were sued for an injury stemming from the trampoline, you could be sure that the homeowner would then want to make the suit the insurance company's business.

-Are injures caused by playing on a trampoline covered by my homeowners insurance policy?
+Are injures caused by playing on a trampoline covered by my NH home insurance policy?

-Depends.
-If you insurance company allows for trampolines then there would most likely not be a problem with coverage.
-If however they do not, there would definitely be some questions as to when you got the trampoline with the possibility of coverage being denied.
+It depends.
+If your insurance company allows for trampolines, there would most likely not be a problem with coverage.
+If they do not, there would definitely be some questions about when you got the trampoline with the possibility of coverage being denied.
 If there is a trampoline exclusion specifically on the policy, then there would not be any coverage offered through the policy.

-Are their homeowner insurance companies that allow trampolines?
+Are there any NH homeowner insurance companies that allow trampolines?

-Yes - at HPM Insurance we have one company out of ten that will allow them.
-In thinking about this, you would want to consider if you want to limit your options to one company.
-What if you could save a significant amount of money elsewhere with an insurance company who does not allow trampolines?
+Yes - at HPM Insurance, we have a couple of carriers that will allow them.
+In thinking about this, do you want to limit your options?
+What if you could save a significant amount of money elsewhere with an insurance company that does not allow trampolines?
 Is the trampoline worth it to you?
 There is no right or wrong answer.
 It just depends on what you want to sacrifice for the trampoline.

-What if I am a landlord and my tenant owns a trampoline?
+What if I am a landlord and my tenant owns a trampoline - can I be sued?

+Absolutely!
 Never allow a tenant to own a trampoline.
-You should clarify this in the lease, up-front, so there is no room for misunderstanding.
+It would be best if you clarified this in the lease, up-front, so there is no room for misunderstanding.
 It is hard enough to control what our own children and family do, let alone a tenant.
 If someone is injured on the trampoline of your tenant, you will most likely get dragged into the suit as well because you own the property.
-Given the high incidents of injury you are exposing your financial wellbeing.
+Given the high incidents of injury, you are exposing your financial wellbeing.

 Why don't insurance companies like trampolines?

 In short- don't get the trampoline.
-The physical and financial risk is simply too high.
+The physical and financial risk is too high.
 Stay safe!